 Those individuals housed in the dormitory units are consumers referred by the Kentucky Office of Vocational Rehabilitation who need residential services to participate in training.

 Residential Housing Goal and Definition

 The McDowell Center has computers with internet access and JAWS/Zoom Text software that consumers can use in the evening.
 Wireless internet is also available.
-Consumers can bring their own devices to be able to access the internet and must follow procedures established for wireless access.
+Consumers can bring their own electronic devices and must follow policy for using state provided wireless access.

-Nutritious meals are provided each day at no cost.
-Arrangements for individuals with special dietary will be made.
-Evening snack is also available upon request.
+Nutritious meals are provided each day at no cost, and consumers with special dietary needs can be accommodated.
 Vending machines are located in the cafeteria for drinks and snacks at consumer cost.